-Michael Bangerter has had a long and distinguished career on television, film and stage, from his first appearance in a potentially controversial Sunday-Night Play in 1960 to the high profile series Capital City almost thirty years later.
-In between, Michael has appeared on some of British television's true classics including Armchair Theatre, The Plane Makers, No Hiding Place, Colditz, The Onedin Line, The Naked Civil Servant, When the Boat Comes In and Doctor Who.
-As if that wasn't enough he has also written for both stage and radio, is a reviewer, and has published four collections of poetry.
+Michael Bangerter had a long and distinguished career on television, film and stage, from his first appearance in a potentially controversial Sunday-Night Play in 1960 to the high profile series Capital City almost thirty years later.
+In between, Michael appeared on some of British television's true classics including Armchair Theatre, The Plane Makers, No Hiding Place, Colditz, The Onedin Line, The Naked Civil Servant, When the Boat Comes In and Doctor Who.
+As if that wasn't enough he also wrote for both stage and radio, was a reviewer, and had published four collections of poetry.

 Michael got his first taste of acting at an early age: "I was about eight, in a tiny production put on by the headmistress - she was the only mistress - of a primary school in Wiltshire.
 I played a doctor - I remember wearing striped trousers (cut down to size) and an enormous top hat - in those days, before the NHS, doctors were thought to be of a certain class and type - although I would have thought a top hat was going it a bit even for then.
 The play was put on in the local church hall, and on the way home I remember hearing a couple of village housewives chatting over the fence - "Who were that boy who done the 'doctor' part.
 He were good weren't he."
 My first positive crit!"